In Advance of Campaign, Dole PAC Team Busy in Key Primary States

 He cited the example of Brian Lungren, a Dole supporter in California who received $24,000 in salary and expenses from the PAC between June 1994 and February 1995 and later worked briefly for Dole’s presidential bid.

-Records show that Dole’s PAC provided more than $625,000 to Republicans running in federal races around the country last year, and an additional $185,000 to candidates running in state and local contests.
+Records show that Dole’s PAC provided more than $625,000 to Republicans running in federal races around the country last year, and another $185,000 to candidates running in state and local contests.

 Dole announced a month ago that he was turning control of the PAC over to former Vice President Dan Quayle so he can spend more time on his presidential campaign.